eduhbg/python-pong/README.md

-# :tennis: Pong Game with Python Turtle Library
+# :tennis: Pong Game with Python and Turtle Library

 This project had as a guide a tutorial of [freeCodeCamp](https://www.youtube.com/watch?v=XGf2GcyHPhc).